Best Multi-Currency Account UK - 2024

 Send payments overseas in just a few clicks, or spend and make ATM withdrawals at home and abroad with your linked Wise international debit card.
 All currency conversion uses the mid-market exchange rate with low, transparent fees.

-• Other notable features: Receive payments like a local from 30 countries, send money to 80+ countries, spend with your linked debit card in 200+ countries
+• Other notable features: Receive payments to your account from select countries with local or SWIFT details, send money to 160+ countries, spend with your linked debit card in 150+ countries

 Go To Wise